miaoski/open5gs-configs/README.md

 It is recommended to install from the source code.
 However, it is not mandatory to test SMS.

+Open `http://localhost:3000` in a browser and setup IMSI / Ki / OPc for all of your SIM cards.

 Tips:
 - If PLMN is correct and your phone does not register to the network, check whether the APN is `internet`.
 It can be `truphone.com` on 33C3 USIMs, and